 The DB Section assets are held by the Trustee and not the Company.
 Therefore, if the Company becomes insolvent the assets will not be available to the Company's creditors.
-In addition, the Trustees can only use the assets in the ways that are described in the formal documents that legally govern the Scheme.
+In addition, the Trustee can only use the assets in the ways that are described in the Trust Deed and Rules and as set out under law.